saptarshibasu/azure-study/README.md

 * A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
 Only Azure services can publish events to system topics
 * Custom topics are application and third-party topics
 * An event domain is a management tool for large numbers of Event Grid topics related to the same application.
 An even domain may contain a maximum of 100,000 topics.
 Domains also provide authorization and authentication control over each topic
+* Event sources send events to Azure Event Grid in an array, which can have several event objects
+* When posting events to an event grid topic, the array can have a total size of up to 1 MB.
+Each event in the array is limited to 1 MB
+* If an event or the array is greater than the size limits, you receive the response 413 Payload Too Large

 ## Azure Service Bus